Jeff Tedford: Tedford's quarterbacks

-Tedford is known as a groomer of quarterbacks.
+Tedford is known as a cultivator of quarterbacks.
 Two of his pupils have achieved the highest success in the NFL: Super Bowl champions Trent Dilfer and Aaron Rodgers.
 Dilfer won Super Bowl XXXV with the Baltimore Ravens.
-Rodgers passed for over 4,000 yards in his first two full-time seasons after waiting on the bench behind Brett Favre for three seasons and led the Green Bay Packers to a championship in Super Bowl XLV.
-Rodgers has received nine Pro Bowl invitations and has won the MVP award four times.
+Rodgers passed for over 4,000 yards in his first two fulltime seasons after waiting on the bench behind Brett Favre for three seasons and led the Green Bay Packers to a championship in Super Bowl XLV.
+Rodgers has received ten Pro Bowl invitations and has won the MVP award four times.

 Joey Harrington, Akili Smith, David Carr, and Kyle Boller also had outstanding college careers and were first round picks in the NFL draft.
 However, Tedford failed to develop a star quarterback at Cal after Rodgers left following the 2004 season.

 Tedford coached each of the following first round NFL draft picks at the quarterback position: